linhduongtuan/BLOOM-LORA/README.md

-In addition to `alpaca_data.json`, which contains the original Stanford Alpaca dataset, we also include `alpaca_data_cleaned.json`, which has been [stripped of various tokenization artifacts](https://github.com/tloen/alpaca-lora/pull/32) with the help of @gururise.
+In addition to `alpaca_data.json`, which contains the original Stanford Alpaca dataset, we also include `alpaca_data_cleaned.json`, which has been [stripped of various tokenization artifacts](https://github.com/tloen/alpaca-lora/pull/32) with the help of @gururise and refer his [repository at here](https://github.com/gururise/AlpacaDataCleaned).
 This file is now used by default in the training script.

 @AndriyMulyar has also provided interactive, embedding-based visualizations of the original dataset's [instructions](https://atlas.nomic.ai/map/alpaca_instructions)